WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 {% tip "danger" %}

-If you don't extend from `HTMLElement`, when your tag is created you might see an error like `TypeError: Illegal constructor: autonomous custom elements must extend HTMLElement`.
+If you don't extend from `HTMLElement`, when your tag is created then the browser will throw a `TypeError` with a message like `autonomous custom elements must extend HTMLElement`.

 {% endtip %}